BERNARDO31P/FastDownloader/README.md

 - [ffmpeg windows](https://ffmpeg.org) -> 5.1.2
 - [ffmpeg linux](https://ffmpeg.org) -> 202309

-On Linux, installed system binaries are used automatically when available
+On Linux, installed system binaries are used automatically when available.